-9.1 Our school has an Emotional Well-being Lead and that is MRS LUCY OWENS
+9.1 Our SCHOOL has an Emotional Well-being Lead and that is MISS PHILIPPA MOULSON

-As a school we will have a clear system and process in place for identifying possible mental health problems, including routes to escalate and clear referral and accountability systems.
-We will make sure all staff and volunteers are aware of our system.
+- As a school we will have a clear system and process in place for identifying possible mental health problems, including routes to escalate and clear referral and accountability systems.
+We will make sure all staff and volunteers are aware of our system. - 2.
+Where there are concerns about the mental health, wellbeing and safeguarding of a child, staff will immediately discuss those concerns with the Designated Safeguarding Lead.